Carlos Collazo

-Discourses & Selected Writings
+Discourses & Selected Writings by Epictetus

 I've spent the last six months or so slowly working through the Robert Dobbins translation of Discourses and Selected Writings, by Epictetus.